gitricko/sonarless/README.md

 To understand CLI sub-commands, just run `sonarless help`

 Usually, you only need to know 2 sub-commands
 - `sonarless scan`: to start scanning your code in the current directory will be uploaded for scanning.
 When the scan is done, just login webui into your local personal instance of sonarqube via [http://localhost:9234](http://localhost:9234) to get details from SonarQube.
-The default password for `admin` is `sonarless`
+The default password for `admin` is `Son@rless123`

 - `sonarless results`: to generate `sonar-metrics.json` metrics file in your current directory